SOUTHWEST FLYING CLUB

 ASSESSMENTS AND DUES

-1. Members are responsible for tie-down or parking fees.
+1. Members are responsible for landing, tie-down, parking, or similar fees.
 No credit against a Member's account will be allowed for these fees.

 2. Bills are due and payable on receipt and a 10% penalty will be assessed on unpaid balances as of the last day of the month.
 Issues concerning accounts and payments should be discussed with the Treasurer.